kylep/kytrade/README.md

   worse until I pay them...
 - Web UI / chart generation not started
 - Simulation speed is much improved, simulating ~20yrs takes ~50s.
 Could still be faster.
+  - Pretty sure the inserts of the price data aren't happening in bulk, causing a ton of little INSERTS to slow things way down

 ---